Stop limit order: What it is and how to use it effectively?

 Advantages of using a stop limit order

 This is arguably the most significant advantage.
-With a stop limit order, you explicitly define the maximum price you are willing to pay for an asset (in a buy stop limit) or the minimum price you are willing to receive (in a sell stop limit).
+A stop limit order lets you set the highest price you’re prepared to pay when buying, or the lowest price you’re willing to accept when selling.
 This prevents your order from being filled at a price that is unexpectedly worse than what you deemed acceptable.

 Stop limit orders provide versatility for various trading strategies.
 They can be used to:

-• Enter the market on breakouts: You can set a buy stop limit order above a resistance level to enter a trade once the price breaks through, but only if you can get in at or below your limit price.
+• Enter the market on breakouts: You can place a buy stop limit order above a resistance level to initiate a trade after the price surpasses it, provided the entry is at or below your specified limit price.

 • Protect profits or limit losses with price control: As seen in the sell stop limit example, you can aim to exit a position if the price moves against you, but without being forced to sell at any available price if the market gaps down violently.